molily/molily.de/_posts/2020-11-21-testing-angular.md

 });
 ```

-In the _Arrange_ phase, we inject a spy that returns the new error response.
+In the _Arrange_ phase, we inject a spy that returns the error response.

 In the _Act_ phase, we call the method under test but anticipate that it throws an error.
 In Jasmine, there are several ways to test whether a Promise has been rejected with an error.
 The example above wraps the `getTodos` call in a `try/catch` statement and saves the error.
 Most likely, this is how implementation code would handle the error.